Eilat Mazar: The Large Stone Structure ("King David's palace")

 On 4 August 2005, Mazar announced she had discovered in Jerusalem what may have been the palace of the biblical King David, according to the Bible the second king of a united Kingdom of Israel, who may have ruled in the late eleventh century/early tenth century BCE.
 Now referred to as the Large Stone structure, Mazar's discovery consists of a public building she dated from the 10th century BCE, a copper scroll, pottery from the same period, and a clay bulla, or inscribed seal, of Jehucal, son of Shelemiah, son of Shevi, an official mentioned at least twice in the Book of Jeremiah.
 In July 2008, she also found a second bulla, belonging to Gedaliah ben Pashhur, who is mentioned together with Jehucal in Jeremiah 38:1.
 The dig was sponsored by the Shalem Center and financed by an American investment banker, Baron Corso de Palenzuela Ha Levi-Kahana Mayuha.
 The land is owned by the Ir David Foundation.

-Amihai Mazar, a professor of archeology at Hebrew University, and Mazar's cousin, called the find "something of a miracle".
+Amihai Mazar, a professor of archeology at Hebrew University, and Mazar's second cousin, called the find "something of a miracle".
 He has said that he believes that the building may be the Fortress of Zion that David is said to have captured.
 Other scholars are skeptical that the foundation walls are from David's palace.
 They suggest that the Large Stone Structure is a massive Jebusite building that was constructed at the end of Jebusite rule over Jerusalem.
 In her preliminary report published in 2009, Dr. Mazar recognized that this was possible, but she also explained why it is highly unlikely.
 The Jebusites would not have invested the time and resources necessary to build a massive palatial structure outside their fortress city, at a time when the Israelites were growing in power and preparing to conquer the Jebusite territory.